Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 ![Popup for New Object](.../tut-paulstretch-new-fscape-name.png)

 You now see a new object in the main workspace window.
-It is an empty program, in order to write our signal processing code, we have to select it with the mouse or cursor keys and click on the eye-shaped button to open its
+It is an empty program, in order to write our signal processing code, we have to select it with the mouse or cursor keys and click on the button with the eye-shaped icon to open its editor:
-editor:

 ![Popup for New Object](.../tut-paulstretch-fscape-in-folder.png)